 Roger Van den Bergh is Emeritus Professor of Law and Economics.
 Prior to his current position, he was an associate professor at the University of Antwerp and a professor at the Universities of Utrecht and Hamburg.
 Roger was a visiting professor at many universities.
 Including Aix-en-Provence, Oslo, Moscow, LUISS Guido Carli Rome, Haifa, Bologna and New York.
 From 1987 until 2001 he was the President of the European Association of Law and Economics (EALE).
 From 2000 until 2005 Roger was the Director of the European Master programme in Law and Economics (EMLE).
 From 2004 until 2009 Roger was the Erasmus Mundus Coordinator of the EMLE programme.
 Roger teaches courses on Competition Law and Economics and Comparative Law and Economics.
 Roger’s publications cover a wide range of topics in Law and Economics.
 He published extensively in both books and leading scientific journals on Competition Law and Economics, European Law and Economics, Tort Law and Insurance, and Harmonisation of Laws.

-Franziska Weber is Associate Professor of Law and Economics in a tenure track to full professor at Erasmus School of Law.
+Franziska Weber is Professor of Law and Economics at Erasmus School of Law.
 Her main fields of interest concern the law and economics of consumer and competition law, same as the challenges of digitalisation.
 She successfully defended her EDLE PhD thesis regarding the optimal mix of public and private law enforcement in consumer law in 2012 and was junior professor of Civil Law and Law & Economics at University of Hamburg from 2013-2020.
 Her work has a strong focus on comparative law (particularly on German, Spanish and Dutch law) and behavioural law and economics.

 Patrick C. Leyens joined the Rotterdam Institute of Law & Economics in 2014 as a Professor (honorary) at the Chair of Empirical Legal Studies.
 In his main office, he is Professor of Civil Law, Corporate and Commercial Law at the University of Bremen.
 He was a senior research fellow at the Hamburg Max Planck Institute for Comparative Private and International Private Law.
 He served as junior professor of civil law and law & economics at the Institute of Law and Economics at the University of Hamburg.
 Patrick was involved in building-up the EDLE program and he directed the participation of the University of Hamburg in the EDLE from 2009 to 2012.
 His main fields of interest concern the law and economics of corporate, commercial and capital market law, especially corporate governance.